Class A, B, C, D, E, and F Drivers’ Licences

 - Practise, practise, practise your driving.

-Class G holders may drive a class A, B, C, D, E, or F vehicle for the purpose of receiving instruction, provided a fully licensed driver of the applicable class is occupying a seat beside the driver.
+Class G holders may drive a class A, B, C, D, E, or F vehicle for the purpose of receiving instruction, as long as the person in the passenger seat has the appropriate licence for the vehicle.
 If the Class G holder is receiving instruction in a bus, there must not be any passengers other than those giving or receiving instruction on the bus.

 - Book a road test and then take a commercial road test (and/or Z endorsement practical test).

-You may book multiple tests for the same day.
-For example, you may wish to obtain your Z endorsement on the same day as your classified test by selecting a combination test (i.e., AZ, DZ, etc.).
+You may only have one road test booked per class of test.
+However, you may book your Z endorsement on the same day as your commercial road test by selecting a combination test (i.e., AZ, DZ, etc.).

 You are required to bring a working vehicle in good condition of the relevant class to your road test appointment.